Genokarma/tutorials/docs/modules/resources/index.md

 ## I have a suggestion for a new tutorial topic

-* Thank you: please email [add]
+* Thank you: please email anna.syme@unimelb.edu.au

-## Can I contribute training material?

-* Yes: Galaxy Australian, GTN : instructions